 Design

-This section covers a number of features that affect your daily use experience, including pan shape, handle shape, weight, lids, and ease of cleaning.
+This section discusses features that affect your daily use experience, including pan shape, handle shape, weight, lids, and ease of cleaning.

-Note that "good" vs. "bad" design is really about personal preference.
+Note that "good" vs. "bad" design is mostly personal preference.
 What one person loves someone else might hate.
 It's important to look at as many features as possible before buying because cookware can be good quality, but wrong for you.

 Pan Shape: Skillets

 Heritage Steel skillets have a good basic shape.
-The sides are a little more sloped than we like, resulting in a smallish flat cooking surface.
-This is a small complaint, though, as the pans have a very basic shape that you'll find on many brands of skillets.
+The sides are a little more sloped than we like, resulting in a smaller flat cooking surface than some other brands have.
+This is a small complaint, though, as the pans have a basic shape you'll find on many brands of skillets.

 Pan Shape: Sauce Pans and Sauciérs

-Sauce pans and sauciérs can be used interchangeably, but sauce pans are better for cooking with liquids like making soup or boiling pasta, and sauciérs are designed for making sauces that require whisking and reducing.
+You can use sauce pans and sauciérs interchangeably, but sauce pans are better for cooking liquids like making soup or boiling pasta, and sauciérs are designed for making sauces that require whisking and reducing.

 Heritage Steel sauce pans and sauciérs both have a pretty standard shape: the sauce pans have straight sides, while the sauciérs have curved bottoms for ease of whisking.
 The sauciér has shallower sides which helps with reducing sauces; the sauce pans are deeper, which is good for cooking liquids (less sloshing and spilling).